abalfoort/kodi-playing/man/kodi-playing.1.md

 The indicator sits in the system tray and shows what Kodi is playing.

 * Changes in settings will be aplied the next time you start kodi-playing.
-* Log file is a tab-delimited csv file and is recreated each time kodi-playing is started.
+* All played songs are saved to a tab-delimited csv file.
+This file is recreated each time kodi-playing is started.
-* Song by index: 2 = previous song, 3 = song before that, etc.
+* Shutdown or reboot the system.
+* Play/pause media.

 # SETTINGS